 But then I soften my thoughts; Margo is probably one of the most energetic, positive people I have met.
 She’s always smiling, running around making sure everyone has everything they need, giving a big whoop of excitement to the group indicating to us that we should also feel the excitement.
 And this is what makes her a great guide; her endless enthusiasm for our next adventurous activity, even when it’s pouring rain outside, is infectious.
 Yet, it’s her enthusiasm that has me perplexed.

-As I look outside, still groggy from my nap, I think about getting in a wet suite and then spending the next few hours white water rafting down a very bloated and fast moving river where the water temperature is 35 to 40 degrees, I shudder.
+As I look outside, still groggy from my nap, I think about getting in a wet suit and then spending the next few hours white water rafting down a very bloated and fast-moving river where the water temperature is 35 to 40 degrees, I shudder.
 I don’t want to do that.